watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 34: 2017-Feb-04
+**Today's Progress** Back to my [MP3 Tag checker](https://github.com/watty62/mp3_checker).
+Having previously got it working out albums and artists from the file paths (abd storing those in a SQLite database - which feeds my Slac Jazzbot), I'm now working at the tune level.
+Got a quick versions working and uploaded.
+Needs some refinement.
+Then to get into the ID3 tags, checking those for completeness and accuracy.

+**Thoughts** Back to an old favourite.

 ### Day 33: 2017-Feb-03
 **Today's Progress** Another couple of hours on [Slack Jazzbot](https://github.com/watty62/jazzbot) Fixed the broken function - it wasn't in the function.
 It was in the if....elif sectin which calls them.
 As I had re-ordered the options I had created a 2nd if instead of an elif!
 Created a second wildcard search for album titles.
 Tested the whole bot hard.
 Seems quite robust.
 Added five more albums to my mp3 library.
 Re-ran the functions to create lists and the SQLite database.
 Tested that these appear in the bot.